mathsalmi/keycloak-md5/README.md

 ## Building

-1. `mvn install`
-2. `mvn package`
+- Run `mvn package`
-3. It should generate a JAR archive under `./target/keycloak-md5.jar`
+- It should generate a JAR archive under `./target/keycloak-md5.jar`

 ## Deploying to Keycloak